 "Coming from Wisconsin, I know beef sticks, you don't grow up here without trying everyone you find when you walk into a butcher shop.
 When Deer hunting comes around Wisconsin sells out of all beef sticks and jerky, it is the best thing to eat when out in the woods.
 The peppered beef sticks are very tasty, great flavor and easy to put in a coat pocket to travel.
 I'll buy this again hands down."

 15. Nut Butters

 Nut butters, especially those made from macadamia nuts, are a fantastic option for hunting because of the high-fat content.
 It will keep you full for much longer than snacks that are filled with empty carbohydrates.
 The problem is that you can’t easily pack a jar of nut butter or keep some in your pocket.
 You need nut butter packs that are portable, easy to eat without utensils, and packed with nutrition.
-Check out the macadamia nut butter from FBomb.

 16. Oatmeal Packets